Ijabila/Face-Recognizer-app/README.md

 # Face-Recognizer-app
-A face recognition web app
+This is a face recognition app bult using ReactJS.